Asset Intelligence and Management

 4. Operational metrics

 Key operational metrics include planned maintenance percentage (PMP) and schedule compliance.
 PMP measures the percentage of your total maintenance time dedicated to planned maintenance.
-A higher PMP indicates your maintenance plans are effective and your teams aren’t relying too much on reactive maintenance.
+A higher PMP indicates your maintenance planning process is effective and your teams aren’t relying too much on reactive maintenance.

 Also known as preventive maintenance compliance, the schedule compliance metric is used to measure the percentage of PM activities completed as per the schedule.
 Similar to PMP, a higher schedule compliance indicates efficient PM planning and scheduling.